aecobb53/weatherman/README.md

 - log rotating.
 - Add to report the worst conditions of a storm.
 - Add CICD daily testing. pull changes, run tests, send results.
+- Change all backends to be `async`
+- Eventually set the main app logging to file only

 ## Links